rbtcollins/bitnami-docker/gke/wordpress/README.md

 A [service](http://kubernetes.io/v1.0/docs/user-guide/services.html) is an abstraction which defines a logical set of pods and a policy by which to access them.
 It is effectively a named load balancer that proxies traffic to one or more pods.

 When you set up a service, you tell it the pods to proxy based on pod labels.
-Note that the pod that you created in previous step has the label the `name=mariadb-master`.
+The pod that you created in previous step has the label `name=mariadb-master`.

-We'll use the file `mariadb-master-service.yml` to create a service for MariaDB master.
+We'll use the file `mariadb-master-service.yml` to create a service for the MariaDB master pod.
 The `selector` field of the service configuration determines which pods will receive the traffic sent to the service.
 So, the configuration specifies that we want this service to point to pods labeled with `name=mariadb-master`.

 Start the service: